python/cpython/Doc/library/importlib.metadata.rst

 Distribution requirements
 -------------------------

-To get the full set of requirements for a :term:`packaging:Distribution Package`, use the ``requires()`` function::
+To get the full set of requirements for a `Distribution Package <https://packaging.python.org/en/latest/glossary/#term-Distribution-Package>`_, use the ``requires()`` function::